Bernstein Shur Monthly – June 2018

 - Are fairly related to the services the State provides.

 In Wayfair, the Supreme Court concluded that the physical presence rule announced in Quill was “unsound” and “unworkable” in the modern age of online sales.
 Among other things, the majority, led by Justice Anthony Kennedy, noted that, despite a lack of a physical presence, a substantial nexus with South Dakota existed by way of economic and virtual contacts.
 It also noted that smaller retailers were protected because the South Dakota law applied only to online retailers with sales above $100,000 or sellers with 200 in-state transactions.
-In 2017, Maine enacted a statute that is substantially similar to the South Dakota law.
+In 2017, ME enacted a statute that is substantially similar to the South Dakota law.

 Recent Survey of Federal Judges Reveals E-Discovery Concerns